alexandrevl/SuperSummarizeAI/README.md

 # SuperSummarizeAI

 ## Description
-SiteSummarizeAI is a Python tool that extracts textual content from a provided webpage URL, processes the content through ChatGPT to generate a summary, and then copies the summarized content to the clipboard.
+SuperSummarizeAI is a Python tool that extracts textual content from a provided webpage URL, processes the content through ChatGPT to generate a summary, and then copies the summarized content to the clipboard.

 ## Installation

 1. Ensure you have Python 3 installed.
 2. Install the required packages:
 ```
-pip install requests beautifulsoup4 pyperclip openai python-dotenv
+pip install requests beautifulsoup4 pyperclip openai python-dotenv youtube_transcript_api
 ```
-3. Create a `.env` file in the root directory of your project and add the following line, replacing `YOUR_OPENAI_KEY` with your actual OpenAI key:
+1. Create a `.env` file in the root directory of your project and add the following line, replacing `YOUR_OPENAI_KEY` with your actual OpenAI key (You can obtain one [here](https://beta.openai.com/).):
 ```
 OPENAI_KEY="YOUR_OPENAI_KEY"
 ```
 Ensure to keep your `.env` file confidential and not share it, as it contains sensitive API credentials.

 ## Usage
-To use SiteSummarizeAI, provide the URL as a command-line argument:
+To use SuperSummarizeAI, provide the URL as a command-line argument:

 ```
 python main.py <webpage_url>